 Studio: Verizon; In collaboration with: Turner Duckworth; Chief Marketing Officer: Leslie Berland; Vice Presidents, Creative: Ricardo Aspiazu, Mike Wente; Senior Creative Director: Derek Love; Photography by Boon Chian Ong and Connie Zhou; Typeface: Neue Haas Grotesk; Year: 2024.

 An interactive design system unifying digital customer experiences across retail, web, and app.
-The aim was to bring all in store experiences into one clear structure.
-The system had to feel simple to use and simple to maintain.

 Studio: Verizon; Chief Marketing Officer: Diego Scotti; Senior Creative Director: Derek Love; Associate Creative Director: Minhwan Kim; Interaction Designers: Dharini Perera, Gowoon Park; Typeface: Neue Haas Grotesk; Year: 2023.